johnsonjh/pcdos-crc/README.md

 ### Building for TOPS-20

-1. To build a binary for TOPS-20 for PDP-10 systems using the KCC compiler, you need to transform the source code appropriately.
-This is easy to do on any system with a POSIX-conforming `sed` implementation available:
+1. To build a binary for TOPS‑20 for PDP‑10 systems using the KCC compiler, you need to transform the source code appropriately.
+This is easy to do on any system with a POSIX‑conforming `sed` implementation available:

    ```sh
    sed -e 's|fprintf[^(]*(std[oe][ur][tr],[[:space:]]*|printf (|g' \